kudelskisecurity/youshallnotpass/README.md

 ### Description

-For GitLab, the custom executor is used to run our custom (<- our custom what?)
+For GitLab, the custom executor is used to call YouShallNotPass

 ### Steps